ReaalSATYAM/ODE-Compiler/README.md

 *   **Expanded Math Library:** Support for `tan`, `pi`, `e`, and more constants.
 *   **Robust Error Handling:** Better syntax error reporting in the UI.
 *   **UI/UX:** Enhanced interactive AST visualization.

+## Note
+The following files can be used to test the compiler
+* testEvaluator.js
+* testLexer.js
+* testParser.js
+* testSolver.js